trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _<projectDir>/CTestConfig.cmake:

-**<projectDir>/CTestConfig.cmake**: [Optional] Specifies what CDash site and project to submit results to when doing an automated build.
-This file must only be present when there is a default CDash server and CDash project on that server to submit configure, build, and test results for the project (see ???).
+**<projectDir>/CTestConfig.cmake**: [Optional] Specifies the CDash site and project to submit results to when doing an automated build driven by CTest (it is read by the scripting code in ``TribitsCTestDriverCore.cmake``).
+This file must only be present when the CTest driver code in ``TribitsCTestDriverCore.cmake`` is used (see ???).
 This file is also required to use the TriBITS-generated ``dashboard`` target (see `Dashboard Submissions
 <../build_quick_ref/TribitsBuildQuickRef.html#dashboard-submissions>`_).
 An
 example of this file is `TribitsExampleProject`_/``CTestConfig.cmake``: